 TikTok has grown far beyond a platform for dance challenges and trending audio—it’s become one of the most powerful user-generated content (UGC) platforms.
 For small businesses, brands, creators, and marketers, TikTok offers a unique opportunity to connect with audiences through authentic, relatable content that feels native to the platform.

-In the US alone, there are over 135 million active TikTok users.
+Globally, TikTok has amassed nearly 2 billion users.
 And, with 49% of users citing TikTok as a primary source for finding something new, you can start to see the vast potential that exists.

 In this guide, we’re diving deep into TikTok UGC—what it is, why it works, how to source it organically, and when it makes sense to invest in paid UGC.
 This article is packed with real-world examples, actionable methods, and strategic insights to help you win with user-generated content on TikTok.